 The golf bug bit me at age 11, and I’ve loved the game all my life.
-As a freshman in high school, I found myself on the golf team in desperate need of hitting the ball further.
+As a freshman in high school, I found myself on the golf team, desperate to hit the ball further.
 At 5’7″ and 130 lbs., I needed to put on some weight and get stronger for golf.
 Oddly enough, one of the seniors who had befriended me was in a similar position.
-While Bill was a bit taller, he was just as skinny as me and needed just as much help.
+While Bill was a bit taller, he was just as skinny as me and needed as much help.

 So one day, out of the blue, Bill hit me with a question that would lead to a decision that would ultimately shape and define my life.
 He asked, “Would you like to join the local gym to get stronger for golf?”
 Can you say hook, line, and sinker?
 I was all in and only in a huge way.

 And that was my humble start with lifting weights.
 I still remember joining The Gym and our first time being shown around by Wayne, the owner.
-He was an old-time bodybuilder and was nice enough to give us a general demonstration in using mostly the machines.
-There were free weights as well and in time we would learn how to perform more advanced exercises as we carefully mimicked the experienced lifters who frequented the gym.
+He was an old-time bodybuilder and was nice enough to give us a general demonstration of mainly using the machines.
+There were free weights as well, and in time we would learn how to perform more advanced exercises as we carefully mimicked the experienced lifters who frequented the gym.

 And it didn’t stop there.
 One father was particularly negative.
-His son Greg, a senior, happened to be the best player on the team and was a natural athlete.
-He was stocky and powerful and built like a running back with lots of speed and had never touched weights in his life.
-Greg had been physically blessed which gave him an incredible advantage in golf.
+His son Greg, a senior, was the best player on the team and a natural athlete.
+He was stocky and powerful, built like a running back with lots of speed, and had never touched weights.
+Greg had been physically blessed, which gave him an incredible advantage in golf.
 Unfortunately, Bill and I had to earn our extra distance with good old-fashioned persistence and hard work.

 Soon after Bill and I started lifting, I had the good fortune to play at Crown Colony in Lufkin, TX.
 Over the years, Crown has been ranked among the best country club courses in Texas and is a true treasure located in the heart of The Pineywoods.
-The head pro, let’s call him “Joe”, had been there for many years and he was the consummate professional.
+The head pro had been there for many years and was the consummate professional.
 His golf shop was immaculate, and he was known for being a great teacher and player.

 Now being young and a little naïve, I thought surely he would be able to give me some good advice on the best way to exercise for golf.
 You see, in the late ’80s to early ’90s, the bulk of the training information was largely influenced by the bodybuilding community.
 And while there’s nothing wrong with the sport or its training methods, training to gain maximum muscle mass is not what’s needed to nail 300-yard drives.

-At first, I allowed Joe’s negative comments to cause me to doubt my efforts in the gym.
+At first, I allowed his negative comments to cause me to doubt my efforts in the gym.
 But after a few days, my gut told me otherwise.
-It just seemed to me that a stronger and faster athlete would be better able to excel in any sport including golf.
+It seemed that a stronger and faster athlete would be better able to excel in any sport, including golf.
 And so I flushed the whole experience and never quit lifting.

-In the months to follow, there emerged a tug of war between my two athletic pursuits.
-While performance in golf initially drove me to the gym, once I started to see my body change, the iron bug bit me as well.
-Unfortunately, as I grew to love the changes I saw in my body, my golf game suffered.
-Remember, I had the best of intentions, but my training was largely bodybuilder-based.
-And golf is an extremely jealous game, as the following quote from the late great Ben Hogan attests.
+In the months to follow, a tug of war emerged between my two athletic pursuits.
+While performance in golf initially drove me to the gym, the iron bug bit me as well once I started to see my body change.
+Unfortunately, my golf game suffered as I grew to love the changes I saw in my body.
+Remember, I had the best intentions, but my training was largely bodybuilder-based.
+And golf is a highly jealous game, as the following quote from the late great Ben Hogan attests.